At a Glance:

 *All stated financial information is subject to change.

-The mission statement of the Master of Social Work (MSW) program is “to prepare graduates for worldwide leadership and service as social work professionals who integrate the values, knowledge and skills of social work and their own beliefs with the highest competence and ethical integrity within public and private human service organizations, faith communities, and religiously affiliated agencies.”
+The mission of George Fox University’s School of Social Work Masters Program is to prepare graduates for worldwide leadership and service as social work professionals who integrate the values, knowledge, and skills of social work with the highest competence and ethical integrity within public and private human service organizations, faith communities, and religiously affiliated agencies.

 Three themes relevant to the convergence of mission between the university and the MSW program emerge: